-To be recognized by the College, a new campus organization must route its request through the Office of Student Programs to the Student Senate of Lycoming College (SSLC).
-The request must be accompanied by a copy of the proposed organization's Constitution and Bylaws, the name of its advisor, who must be an employee of the College, and a list of members and executive officers.
+To be recognized by the College, a new campus organization must route its request through the Office of Fraternity and Sorority Life and Involvement to the Student Senate of Lycoming College (SSLC).
+The request must be accompanied by a copy of the proposed organization's Constitution and Bylaws, the name of its advisor, who must be an employee of the College, and a list of at least ten (10) members and executive officers.
 In each case, SSLC must judge that such recognition would promote the mission and principles of the College.
-After reviewing a proposed request, the Director of Student Programs will forward the request to the Student Senate who may approve the organization for recognition.
+After reviewing a proposed request, the Director of Fraternity and Sorority Life and Involvement will forward the request to the Student Senate who may approve the organization for recognition.
 Recognition enables an organization to use College facilities and receive College funds.

 College facilities are available for use by faculty and students, who are required to make reservations at the Office of Student Programs, 3rd floor, Wertz Student Center.
 Space for use by recognized student organizations and faculty who are scheduling space for activities associated with their teaching responsibilities or departmental programs is provided free of charge.
 Individual groups or departments scheduling space must assume responsibility for damage or extra cleaning necessitated by misuse of the space.
 Non-recognized or unchartered organizations and off-campus groups are charged a rental fee for the use of campus space.
 All space for meetings and other activities must be scheduled through the Office of Student Programs.